cs50nestm/cs50labs/functions/README.md

 These functions were written by programmers many years ago, and are made available to us so we don't have to constantly recreate the wheel!
 We are able to use these functions over and over again.
 This points to one key reason why programmer use functions, which is **reusability**.

 Imagine what programming would be like if we had to recreate `printf()` every time we wanted to output something to our terminal window!
-It would take forever to complete the simplist program!
+It would take forever to complete the simplest program!

 The other key reason that programmers use functions is **abstraction**.
 To use `get_int()` for instance, we need to know
 * The name of the function